Free senior care advisor for Colorado families. No fees, ever.

 How most Denver families pay

-3. VA Aid & Attendance ($1,800 – $2,900/mo for eligible veterans/spouses)
+3. VA Aid & Attendance — $1,478–$2,727/month for eligible veterans and surviving spouses at any CDPHE-licensed ALR

 What reduces the bill

-• Choosing a shared room: typically saves $700–$1,200/month
+• Choosing a shared/companion room: saves $700–$1,200/month in most communities

-• Smaller board-and-care over large community: $800–$1,800/month
+• Smaller board-and-care home vs. large community: $800–$1,800/month less for comparable care

-• Right-sizing care level: medication management only, not full hands-on
+• Right-sizing care level: medication reminders only (Level 1) vs. full hands-on (Level 3–4) is a $900–$2,400/month difference

 Common questions